A few of the most common questions we get asked about our programs from interested applicants and our alumni.

 - Our program is a part-time skills development and employment program, which is unpaid for participants.
 However, the program services are cost-free to participants including five years of post-program support.

 Thank you for your referral.
 Your client can submit an application form for the program of their interest under the Apply tab.
 Once this is complete and we determine that your client is qualified, we will request that they connect with you to submit a referral in the Purchase of Employment Services system.
-Referrals are required for our Junior IT Analyst and Junior Security & QA Analyst programs.
+Referrals are required for our Junior IT Analyst and Junior Data Analyst programs.